SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_updating.md

    `.\nodetool version`

-With recent DataMiner versions, **Cassandra 3.11** is installed by default.
+With recent DataMiner versions, when running Cassandra in a *Single node* configuration, **Cassandra 3.11** is installed by default.
 This is also the minimum supported version.
 Cassandra 4.0 is also supported.

 > [!NOTE]
 > Cassandra 4.0 **no longer supports Windows**.
 This means that extra Linux servers will be required to host the Cassandra database.